-Proposed transfer courses must have been completed with a grade of B (3.00) or better and must have been completed no earlier than seven years prior to the beginning of the semester in which the student is admitted to a graduate program at NIU.
-Courses submitted for transfer credit must be relevant to the degree being sought.
-NIU considers transfer credit from US colleges or universities that are accredited by an institution accredited by the US Secretary of Education.
+Proposed transfer courses must have been completed with a grade of B (3.00) or better, no earlier than seven years prior to the beginning of the semester in which the student is admitted to a graduate program at NIU.
+Courses submitted for transfer credit must be relevant to the student's NIU program and to the NIU Catalog courses they substitute.
+NIU considers credits earned from US colleges or universities accredited by the US Secretary of Education as potentially transferrable.
 Foreign credits must be evaluated by a foreign accrediting service before being presented for transfer credit consideration.
-MSSI or MSTI programs may require that the proposed transfer courses have been completed more recently than the seven years prior to ensure the course curriculum and content are not out of date.
+MSSI or MSTI programs may impose stricter timelines, requiring proposed transfer courses to have been completed more recently than the seven years prior based on course curriculum and content needs.
 The programs may also limit the number of allowable transfer credits to fewer than six, provided these requirements are published in places accessible to current and prospective students and faculty.